coagulant/copydog/docs/index.rst

 Git clone the repo https://github.com/coagulant/copydog.git You also need a Redis_ instance to store intermediate results of syncronization.
+For best experience please install Pandoc_ to convert issues descriptions between Markdown and Textile.

 Copydog is not yet available as package, so please install dependencies manualy (they're listed in setup.py).